-As promised at the end of the last post, here’s a tutorial of a new? short rows technique – a mix of W&T and Japanese method.
+As promised at the end of the last post, here’s a tutorial of a new? short-row technique – a mix of W&T and Japanese method.

 On RS (from RS to WS), as with W&T method, you knit to the turn-back point, slip one stitch, and bring your working yarn in front.
-I usually replace wrapped sts onto LN before turning work, it’s more secure.
+I usually replace wrapped sts onto LN before turning work, this is more secure.

 On WS (WS to RS), you proceed as on RS.